Modified Vector Quantization for Small-Cell Access Point Placement with Inter-Cell Interference: Introduction

 \subsection{Contributions}

-To the best of our knowledge, solutions to the AP placement problem based on the Lloyd algorithm and that are derived from a detailed analysis of throughput optimality (incorporating ICI), as well as solutions that jointly address throughput and spectrum access delay (incorporating LB), have not been provided in literature.
-Hence, in this work on small-cell AP placement, our contributions are as follows. \begin{itemize} \item We outline the relationship of the Lloyd algorithm to VQ, and through mathematical analysis, demonstrate how it can be used to solve the AP placement problem.
-Still in the same analysis, we incorporate ICI to the optimization function, which leads to modifying the distortion function to account for the same factor.
-Consequently, two Lloyd-type algorithms for AP placement that are aware of ICI and, as a result, maximize achievable throughput are proposed, namely, the Interference Lloyd algorithm and Inter-AP Lloyd algorithm. \item A LB procedure to re-assign users between cells that arbitrarily sets the same number of users per cell is proposed.
-We then relax this approach in a subsequent Lloyd-type algorithm using a distance threshold, hereafter called Cell Equalized Lloyd Algorithm (CELA).
-While re-assigning users from higher to lower occupancy cells, CELA addresses the joint effect of throughput and delay.
-Moreover, in order to control the trade-off between throughput and spectrum access delay, we flexibilize CELA by incorporating a factor $\alpha$ to its distance threshold, and to prioritize users to be re-assigned, we improve the user selection step for re-assignment, creating the CELA-$\alpha$ algorithm.
-This is followed by a note on cell association procedures, for each of the algorithms outlined in the paper. \end{itemize}
+To the best of our knowledge, solutions to the AP placement problem based on the Lloyd algorithm and that are derived from a detailed analysis of throughput optimality, while incorporating ICI, have not been provided in the literature.
+Hence, in this work on small-cell AP placement, our contributions are as follows. \begin{itemize} \item We first formulate various single user AP placement problems for throughput optimality in terms of rate, SNR, and a higher exponent for the user-AP distance (as opposed to squared distance).
+We explore the relationship of the Lloyd algorithm from VQ to these problems.
+We then study the multiple user case and address the small-cell AP placement problem.
+Although our analysis determines that the application of the Lloyd algorithm to small-cell AP placement is not ideal, we find that the Lloyd algorithm, apart from being easy to implement, is quite effective in solving the placement problem as a baseline algorithm and yields near-optimal AP locations. \item We present two methods to incorporate ICI into the optimization function of the Lloyd algorithm.
+Consequently, the distortion function of the Lloyd algorithm is modified and two Lloyd-type algorithms for AP placement that are aware of ICI and, as a result, maximize achievable per-user SINR, are proposed, namely, the Interference Lloyd algorithm and Inter-AP Lloyd algorithm. \end{itemize}